Suggested start/finishKakwa Lake to Monkman Provincial Park

 The GDTA is actively developing a multi-year, multi-phase strategy to guide our involvement with the GDR.
 This is important to ensure that any future development of a trail in this terrain is approached with respect to the environment, traditional land users, and other stakeholders in the area.

-The Great Divide Route (GDR) is not part of the Great Divide Trail, however, since the route continues along the continental divide from Kakwa Lake it is likely to be of interest to GDT hikers.
-The GDR is substantially harder than any part of the GDT, and is only recommended for extremely experienced outdoors people used to off-trail travel and wilderness navigation.
+The Great Divide Route (GDR) is not part of the Great Divide Trail, however, since the route continues along the continental divide from Kakwa lake it is likely to be of interest to GDT hikers.
+The route is substantially harder than any part of the GDT, and is only recommended for extremely experienced outdoors people used to off-trail travel.
 The Great Divide Trail Association recommends that anyone attempting this route take additional supplies and safety precautions.
 This route traverses wild and untouched spaces – please tread lightly and leave no trace of your journey through this area.

 The Great Divide Route follows the divide between Kakwa Lake (where the GDT terminates) to Monkman Provincial Park in northern BC.
 The route is almost entirely off trail and travels through beautiful, remote wilderness.
 Only a few parties attempt the route every year, and it is not to be underestimated.
 Hikers considering the GDR should study the challenges listed on this page carefully to ensure they have the skills to complete the route without requiring rescue.
 It is also highly recommended to reach out to hikers who have already completed the route for a full understanding of the difficulties.